tamascsaba/sassolj/README.md

 During the boot up process of your application, require `sassolj/register` once;
 ```
-require('sassolj/register')(options, variables, extensions);
+require('sassolj/register')(variables, options, extensions);
 ```
-You can add options, variables and extensions all is optional.
+You can add variables, options and extensions all is optional.
 After this point, all sass files is requireable.

+### variables
+Extra variables which overwrite !default vars.

+Type: `Object` | `string`
+Default: ``
+You can use absolute and relative string path to sass/scss config file

 ### options
 node-sass options